Ghost-code99/signal-log/src/docs/auth-flow/auth-flow-concept.md

 **What the user sees:**
 - Dedicated signup page at `/sign-up`
+- Clerk's `<SignUp />` component with styled appearance
-- Title: "Create Your Account"
+- Title: "Create Your Account" (or Clerk default)
-- Subtitle: "Start managing your project portfolio with AI strategy intelligence"
 - Email input field
 - Password input field (with strength indicator)
-- Name field (handled by Clerk's SignUp component)
+- Full Name field (handled by Clerk's SignUp component)
 - "Show password" toggle
 - "Create Account" button
 - Link to switch to login: "Already have an account?
 Sign in"
-- Terms of Service / Privacy Policy links (footer)
+- Terms of Service / Privacy Policy links (footer, if configured in Clerk)

 **What actions they can take:**
-- Enter email/password → Form submission
+- Enter email/password/name → Form submission
 - Toggle "Show password" → Reveal/hide password
 - Click "Sign in" link → Switch to login mode

 **What happens next:**
 - Form validation → Account creation → Step 3 (Email Verification - handled by Clerk)
+- After successful signup → Redirects to `/onboarding` (configured in Clerk)

 **Decision points:**
 - Valid credentials → Proceeds to email verification
-- Invalid credentials → Error message displayed
+- Invalid credentials → Error message displayed (handled by Clerk)

-**Note:** Social login (Google, GitHub, etc.) is planned for future implementation.
-Initial release uses email/password only.
+**Implementation Note:** Initial release uses email/password only.
+Social login (Google, GitHub, etc.) is planned for future implementation.

 ---